astroport-fi/astroport-core/packages/terraswap/README.md

-# Terraswap: Common Types
+# Astroport: Common Types

-This is a collection of common types and the queriers which are commonly used in terraswap contracts.
+This is a collection of common types and the queriers which are commonly used in astroport contracts.

 ## Data Types